 For more information please visit Historic Scotland.

-According to statistics from Santiago de Compostela:
+According to recent statistics from Santiago de Compostela:

 Motives for going on pilgrimage, of course, vary but they mostly seem to comprise a desire to discover something new.
 Many pilgrims come back year after year.

 It’s a great thing to do with friends or family or in a group, especially from school or as part of a youth organisation like the Scouts or Girl Guides.
 Or come on your own and make friends along the way.